danjac/audiotrails/ansible/README.md

 2. Edit the above files as required, adding your server-specific settings.
 3. Encrypt the files using `ansible-vault` and make backups to a secure place.
+4. In Cloudflare, create an [Origin Certificate](https://developers.cloudflare.com/ssl/origin-configuration/origin-ca/) and save the public and private keys to `roles/managers/files/cloudflare.pem` and `roles/managers/cloudflare.key` respectively.
+Remember to encrypt these files with ansible-vault.

 ## Deployment